nelsonfigueroa/nelson.cloud/content/posts/2024-03-23-kubernetes-get-vs-list.md

 Works as expected.

-Next lets try listing secrets under both service accounts.
+Next let's try listing secrets under both service accounts.
 This time we expect `service-account-2` to be able to `list` secrets, but not `service-account-1`:

 ```shell
 $ kubectl auth can-i list secrets --as=system:serviceaccount:example:service-account-1 -n example